 The effect of diet on hair and scalp health is unclear.
-However, some studies suggest certain foods could increase the risk of hair loss, such as simple carbohydrates that include refined sugars and grains.
+However, some studies suggest that certain foods might increase the risk of hair loss.
+These include simple carbohydrates like refined sugars and grains.

 A note about sex and gender

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 It is normal to lose up to 100 hairs per day.
 Males, and to a lesser extent, females, will typically lose more hair with age.
 However, there are many possible causes of atypical hair loss, ranging from certain diseases to birth control pills.

 A nutritious diet can affect many aspects of how the body functions.
 Some diets could also influence hair and scalp health, which may lead to hair loss.

 Keep reading to learn more about foods that could cause hair loss or promote hair growth.

 Eating high quantities of unhealthy foods or insufficient amounts of nutritious foods could worsen hair loss.

 However, while nutritious anti-inflammatory foods could promote hair growth, limited evidence suggests less nutritious inflammatory foods may cause hair loss.

 Currently, existing research points more towards certain foods and nutrients being able to boost hair health than causing hair loss directly.